 Two of the most commonly interchanged thermoplastic elastomer materials are styrenic block copolymers (SBCs) and thermoplastic vulcanizates (TPVs).
 Let’s review the similarities and differences between the two and when one might be preferred over the other.

 Styrenic block copolymers (SBCs) are sometimes referred to as TPE in a generic sense, but in reality they are much more specific.
-SBCs are created via anionic polymerization to produce polymers with precisely molecular weights.
+SBCs are created via anionic polymerization to produce polymers with precisely controlled molecular weights.
 This type of polymerization is characterized as “living,” due to its lack of termination and chain transfer agents.

-In addition, hydrogenated SBCs offer the following unique characteristics:
+Hydrogenated SBCs offer the following unique characteristics:

 - Oxygen, ozone and UV resistance